How To: Recover lost data

 However, the recovered images will be corrupt if the file was fragmented.
 Because the data stream in a photo image file is essentially random, it isn't as easy to piece together a file from fragments in the way that you can for a text-based document.
 Because of this, the chances of success are probably no greater using a data recovery service than if you use good quality photo recovery software.

 When choosing a photo recovery tool, note that it may be specialized as to the type of media it can handle, as well as the type of file.
-So, for example, Flash Recovery will recover digital images from your camera's memory card, but not those you burned to CD.
-For Apple Mac users, PhotoRecovery for Mac OSX is an excellent equivalent.
+So, for example, Flash Recovery or Photo Recovery will recover digital images from your camera's memory card, but not those you burned to CD.
+For Apple Mac users, PhotoRecovery for Mac is an excellent equivalent.

 For more about photo recovery see How To: Recover Photos.